Symbol Technologies: Before 2000

 The ratification of IEEE 802.11b was a huge blow to the Symbol team which now had to reconfigure and engineer a direct sequence radio system.
 This was accomplished with great pains and IEEE 802.11b became a reality in the industrial and commercial markets far before the radios were available to the consumer market.

 The addition of a radio to a mobile device was roughly estimated to have a real value of between $500 and $1000 per unit.
 This was paid by enterprise customers that desperately needed this feature to accomplish their operations.

 Later on Symbol started to sell the radios as PC Cards as a stand-alone product to various original equipment manufacturers (OEMs) and private label customers.
 These included 3Com, Nokia and Intel.

 The Symbol team had temporarily dominated the IEEE 802.11b market.
 Telxon was facing difficulties and, in the meantime, Intel, Apple Inc. and Cisco were looking at the technology to see how they would use this to their commercial advantage.
-Cisco investigated the acquisition of various manufacturers of wireless gear to augment their commanding position in the wired infrastructure field.
+Cisco investigated the acquisition of various manufacturers of wireless gear to augment its commanding position in the wired infrastructure field.
 Cisco performed due diligence with both Symbol and Telxon, deciding to purchase the Aironet component of Telxon that designed and manufactured the radios.
 The Cisco purchase of Telxon's Aironet division marked the inflection point of the market moving from a specialized, esoteric market to a mass consumer and enterprise market.

 In June 1998, Telxon rejected a hostile takeover bid of $668 million made by Symbol.
 The ensuing proxy battle lasted two years, and in December 2000 Symbol was able to complete the takeover at a much lower price of $465 million.

 In 2004 Symbol acquired Matrics, helping the company to push further into the RFID field.